2024 Belleville Capital Budget

 Mayor Neil Ellis

-Council budget meeting
+Council Capital Budget meeting

 Feedback was presented to council ahead of the Capital Budget Meeting.